Celebrating Women Leading Nigeria’s Higher Education

 Our series profiles past and present female vice chancellors, highlighting their career paths, leadership philosophies, and contributions to their institutions and communities.
 Each feature includes:

-• Biography & Academic Journey
+• Biography and Academic Journey

 • Leadership Achievements